 - Residential and not commercial

-- Located in the U.S. or its territories (Guam, Puerto Rico, U.S. Virgin Islands) although not all lenders will approve loans outside the 50 states and D.C.
+- It is located in the U.S. or its territories (Guam, Puerto Rico, U.S. Virgin Islands), although not all lenders will approve loans outside the 50 states and D.C.

 - Accessible by public roads and connected to public utilities